 - Water fountains and refill stations can be found here

 - If you feel dizzy, enter a cool place such as a bodega, restaurant, library and rest

 - Electrolytes are highly recommended to stay hydrated if you are involved in extraneous activities or moving for long periods of time

 - If you have trouble breathing, or in case of an emergency dial 911

 Due to the multiple factors that can impede the use of air conditioning at home, like cost of electricity, there are facilities known as cooling centers around the city open to the public where individuals can go to rest and cool down.
 You can find them by entering your address in the interactive map here: https://maps.nyc.gov/cooling-center/

 The link will take you to the map below, where you can filter out by location, type, age preference, among other things.
 Use the details tab to see if they accept pets, and the hours that they operate.
 Some of the times might change depending on the heat advisory, so always call ahead to ensure the information is up to date.

 What if I feel sick?

-To avoid the spread of COVID-19, it is recommended at this moment that individuals who feel sick to stay at home in a cool place.
+It is recommended at this moment that individuals who feel sick to stay at home in a cool place.
 Local NGOs can at times donate AC units to individuals in need.

 Also Read: Organizations Serving Immigrants in New York